junxit/us-congress-bills-114/bill.md

 - **(2)** by adding at the end the following new paragraph:
   > - **(8)** *Cybersecurity risk; incident* The terms “cybersecurity risk” and “incident” have the meanings given such terms in the second section 226 (relating to the National Cybersecurity and Communications Integration Center).

 ## § 5.
-Prohibition on new regulatory authority

-Nothing in this Act or the amendments made by this Act may be construed to grant the Secretary of Homeland Security any authority to promulgate regulations or set standards relating to the cybersecurity of non-Federal entities, not including State, local, and tribal governments, that was not in effect on the day before the date of the enactment of this Act.

-## § 6.
 Streamlining of Department of Homeland Security cybersecurity and infrastructure protection organization

 - **(a)** *Cybersecurity and Infrastructure Protection* The National Protection and Programs Directorate of the Department of Homeland Security shall, after the date of the enactment of this Act, be known and designated as the “Cybersecurity and Infrastructure Protection”.
 Any reference to the National Protection and Programs Directorate of the Department in any law, regulation, map, document, record, or other paper of the United States shall be deemed to be a reference to the Cybersecurity and Infrastructure Protection of the Department.
 - **(b)** *Senior leadership of Cybersecurity and Infrastructure Protection*